 It is never easy to stop seeking a regular methadone high once you’re addicted.
 Abruptly stopping use can cause uncomfortable side effects, hence the need for medical supervision.
 It is very important to consult with a doctor on a regular basis before discontinuing the use of methadone.

 The first step to recovery from methadone addiction for most patients would be a medically assisted detox program.
 Medications are given while slowly decreasing the dosage of the drug, with proper monitoring.
 The withdrawal process, however, may not be sufficient to recover fully from a substance abuse disorder.
 Other therapies are needed to address the problems that drive patients’ behaviors, rectify these issues, learn coping skills, and develop a long-term plan for sobriety.

 Treatment at a Christ-based recovery center is highly recommended.
-At Haven House, a Nashville recovery center, we work closely with patients to reduce their dosage over time and transition the patient off methadone safely.
+At Haven House, we work closely with patients to reduce their dosage over time and transition the patient off methadone safely.
 We help them change for the better by helping them strengthen their faith and grow spiritually.
 We also have group sessions, therapies, and life skills training.
 We allow them to work at our thrift shops so they can learn new things and practice discipline and teamwork.
 This will help them prepare for the future and real-life challenges outside our facility.

 If you are looking for Nashville recovery center, consider our center in Hartsville.